kubeshop/testkube/docs/scripts-creating.md

   type: cypress/project
 ```

-As we can see this script has `spec.repository` with git repository data.
-Those data can now be used by executor to download script data.
+As we can see this test has `spec.repository` with git repository data.
+Those data can now be used by executor to download test data.

 ## Summary

-Scripts are main smallest abstractions over tests in Testkube, they can be created with different sources and used by executors to run on top of particular test framework.
+Tests are main smallest abstractions over tests in Testkube, they can be created with different sources and used by executors to run on top of particular test framework.